Analyzing China Green Agriculture (CGA) & Its Rivals

 |2.41

-As a group, “Agricultural chemicals” companies have a potential upside of 26.69%.
-Given China Green Agriculture’s rivals higher possible upside, analysts clearly believe China Green Agriculture has less favorable growth aspects than its rivals.
+As a group, “Agricultural chemicals” companies have a potential upside of 20.78%.
+Given China Green Agriculture’s peers higher probable upside, analysts clearly believe China Green Agriculture has less favorable growth aspects than its peers.

-0.9% of China Green Agriculture shares are held by institutional investors.
-Comparatively, 42.5% of shares of all “Agricultural chemicals” companies are held by institutional investors.
-11.6% of China Green Agriculture shares are held by insiders.
-Comparatively, 9.5% of shares of all “Agricultural chemicals” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This table compares China Green Agriculture and its rivals’ net margins, return on equity and return on assets.
+This table compares China Green Agriculture and its peers revenue, earnings per share (EPS) and valuation.

 |China Green Agriculture